THE AUSTRALIAN LABRADOODLE

 The first litter of Australian Labradoodle puppies was bred in Australia in 1989 by a man named Wally Conron, who was the breeding manager for the Guide Dog Services in Australia.
 A vision impaired woman with a husband who was allergic to dogs had contacted Wally, to see if he could fulfill her request for a service dog.
 After numerous breedings between Poodles and Labrador Retrievers, Wally produced a puppy with an allergy friendly coat.
 This litter was the official beginning of the Labradoodle breed.

-Over time English and American Cocker Spaniels and Irish Water Spaniels were also introduced into the breed to bring in desired qualities of those breeds.
+Over a period of time the English and American Cocker Spaniels and Irish Water Spaniels were also infused into the breed to bring in desirable traits to create the Multi-Generational Australian Labradoodles of today.

 THE LABRADOODLE’S TEMPERMENT

 The Australian Labradoodle is an extremely intelligent, fun loving dog.
 They are very loving and social.
 Their loving nature and sweet dispositions make them the perfect choice for a family pet.
-This, in addition to their eagerness to please and their ability to quickly learn unusual or special task, make them perfect for use in therapy.
+This, in addition to their eagerness to please and their ability to quickly learn unusual or special tasks, make them perfect for use as therapy animals.

 WHAT SIZES DO LABRADOODLES COME IN?